Unique Elements of QS SUMMER

 Summer schools are unique vehicles for internationalisation, and more generally, for higher education innovation.
 In many universities summer schools have become a laboratory for curriculum development, as well as a training and testing ground for international student services and international marketing and branding.
 Being driven by student demand, a successful summer school is often a precursor for effective university-wide internationalisation.
 And summer schools have also found their place in institutional diplomacy, with student and faculty exchanges during the summer providing a stepping stone for long-term and meaningful institutional collaboration.

-The QS Summer School Summit (QS-SSS) has an interactive format that encourages open discussions, knowledge sharing and gives you an opportunity to promote your summer school program.
+The QS Summer School Summit (QS-SSS) has an interactive format that encourages open discussions, knowledge sharing and gives you an opportunity to promote your summer school programme.
 Unique features include:

 Summer School Clinic – are you facing certain problems with your Summer School?
 Why not share them and get a group of experts to help you find solutions to them?
 Ask the questions you’ve always wanted to ask so you get the medicine to cure Summer School maladies, even if it’s just the comfort of knowing that you’re not the only one facing these challenges.

-Mini Student Fairs – If you travel thousands of kilometers to attend the Summit, why not take an opportunity to meet local students?
-Aside from promoting your program, do some market research and find out what can attract top students to your programs.
+Mini Student Fairs – If you travel thousands of kilometres to attend the summit, why not take an opportunity to meet local students?
+Aside from promoting your programme, do some market research and find out what can attract top students to your programmes.